Welcome to Clacton 150 Anniversary Flight information page!

 Where’s the best place to park?

-We recommend visitors use either the park & ride service which is available from Clacton Factory Outlet and Holland Haven or the official event car park located at West Road, Clacton.
+We recommend visitors use either the park & ride service provided by Hedingham which is available from Clacton Factory Outlet or the West Road Cark Park (Cash only) run by the Rotary Club of Clacton-on-Sea – to walk from the West Road Car Park car park to Toby Carvery will take around 10mins.

 Is there disabled parking?

-Yes, but it is very limited in the local car parks however, the official event car park offers parking and a accessible shuttle bus service to site.
+Yes, but it is very limited in the local car parks however, the West Road Car Park offers a accessible shuttle bus service.

 Are there any road closures I need to be aware of?